bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/Ni_1dnmq$hVHFi9E_V6sx8uof/Documentation.md

-content of Ni in the water sample
+Content of Ni in the water sample.